 Use baking soda

 Fill a bowl or sink with cold water and dissolve a quarter of a cup of baking soda.
-Let the baking soda dissolve and the soak the bathing swimsuit in the water.
+Let the baking soda dissolve and soak the bathing swimsuit in the water.
 Leave it for a couple of minutes and then squeeze and rub it gently while submerged.
-At the end, rinse with running water.
+In the end, rinse with running water.

 Use white vinegar